frosteen/frosteen/README.md

 ###

+- Helped Over <a href="https://github.com/frosteen/Freelance-Projects">100+ Clients<a>
+- Recognized as Excellent Work at CYCU, Taiwan
-- Programmed a Best Thesis Project using Raspberry Pi and Python
+- Developed a Best Thesis Project using Raspberry Pi and Python
-- Programmed a Runner Up Thesis Project using Arduino and Python
+- Developed a Runner Up Thesis Project using Arduino and Python
 - Became a Raspberry Pi and Python Workshop Instructor
 - Became a SQL Workshop Instructor
 - Became a Web Development Workshop Instructor
-- Recognized as Excellent Work at CYCU, Taiwan
-- Has helped <a href="https://github.com/frosteen/Freelance-Projects">100+ Client Projects<a>

 ###